zhanyufeng24/zhanyufeng24.github.io/README.md

         <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>
         ```
         > Q: How to get the google scholar paper ID?
         > A: Enter your google scholar homepage and click the paper name.
-Then you can see the paper ID from `citation_for_view=XXXX`, where `XXXX` is the required paper ID.
+Then you can see the paper ID from `citation_for_view=XXX`, where `XXXX` is the required paper ID.
 1. Your page will be published at `https://USERNAME.github.io`.

 ## Debug Locally